MicrosoftDocs/semantic-kernel-docs/semantic-kernel/getting-started/setup.md

 > Make sure you have fulfilled the [requirements list](requirements) to run SK on your machine.

 1. While you have the repository open in VSCode or Visual Studio, go to the jupyter-notebooks section
-2. Activate each code snippet with the "play" button on the left
+2. Activate each code snippet with the "play" button on the left hand side
-3. Bes ure to have your OpenAI or Azure OpenAI keys ready to enter when prompted
+3. Have your OpenAI or Azure OpenAI keys ready to enter when prompted

 Watch this video for step-by-step instructions: